Ezward/gps/index.md

 So the gps receiver (more below) gets radio signals from the gps satellites.
 Each satellite is transmitting a very exact time and it's current position in space.
 When the gps receiver gets a time and satellite position, it calculates how long it took the signal to reach the receiver and can then calculate the distance to the satellite.
 With 3 satellites the receiver can triangulate it's position on the surface of the Earth.
 The reality is a little more complicated because the receiver uses many satellites and the Earth is not flat (glad I got that off my mind), but you get the idea.

 ### NEO ZED Blox What?
 Next, let's talk about the kinds of gps devices available for talking to the satellite systems.
 Since the American GPS system was first early chips only talked to it.
 Then when GLONASS came online chips came out that supported both GPS and GLONASS, even simultaneously.
 Newer chips support GPS, GLONASS, BeiDou and Galileo and some of the smaller system.
 The most popular devices are based on chips created by a company named [U-Blox](https://www.u-blox.com/).
 They have lots of different GPS chips for various purposes and with varying capabilities.
 Their latest chips are series 10.
 You can still find series 6, 7, and 8 out there.
 The series 8 chips are much better than 6 or 7; they support more kinds of satellites and more simultaneous satellite connections.
-I'm using a device from Sparkfun with a series 9 chipset, the SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic).
-It really rolls off the tongue doesn't it?
+I'm using a device from Sparkfun with a series 9 chipset, the [SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)](https://www.sparkfun.com/products/16481).
+The name really rolls off the tongue doesn't it?
 Catchy.
-Anyway, the ZED-F9P is a big improvement over the NEO-8 series because it supports yet more satellite systems, more simultaneous connections and most importantly, it supports a second frequency band (L2) for higher precision measurements.
+Anyway, the ZED-F9P chipset is a big improvement over the NEO-8 series because it supports yet more satellite systems, more simultaneous connections and most importantly, it supports a second frequency band (L2) for higher precision measurements.
 Newer is better.
 Ask any baby.

 <p align="center">
   <img src="https://cdn.sparkfun.com//assets/parts/1/5/3/5/2/16481-SparkFun_GPS-RTK-SMA_Breakout_-_ZED-F9P__Qwiic_-01a.jpg" style="height: 50%; width: 50%;" alt="SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)" />